loukamb/Knockster/README.md

 Write new modules in `/src/modules`.
 Include a `page` function in your exported module to perform work **after** the page loads and the interface finishes rendering.
 Include a `load` function to perform work **as soon as possible.**

-Import your module's export into `/src/modules/_all.js` and add it to the array.
+Import your module's export into `/src/module.ts` and add it to the exported array.

 ## License